 Q: Do cycles work for a long time?

 A: Cycling can work for many years as long as you don’t expect miracles.
 You have to be really conservative with the weights you pick.
 The more advanced you become, the smaller your PRs will be even though the length of the cycles will actually increase.
 Sucks but that’s how the world works.

 Q: How often should I do barbell rows?

 A: Once a week seems fine, but you can also do barbell rows every 5th or 6th day if you want to.
 Stay away from routines that come with Smolov like frequency.
-Those have little value when it comes to long term progress.
+Those have little value when it comes to long-term progress.

 There are two main ways to do a barbell row – with your back supported or unsupported.
-The benefit of the first variation is that the exercise hits you spinal erectors and makes them stronger.
+The benefit of the first variation is that the exercise hits your spinal erectors and makes them stronger.

 However, not all backs can tolerate barbell rows.
 If you are recovering from some sort of injury, a better option would be to switch to supported rows.
 Most people use a bench for this.
 The cool thing is that you still get the benefits of barbell rows without putting unnecessary stress on your back.

 The downside of the chest supported barbell row is that unless you have special equipment your range of motion will be limited significantly (the bar will hit the bottom part of the bench).

 There is also another reason to do supported rows – to save your back for movements such as the deadlift.
 Some lifters prefer to let the deadlift be their spinal builder and don’t want to fatigue the back with standing barbell rows.

 The T-bar row is a solid choice.
 It can be done with a machine or the old-school way with a handle and a barbell in the corner.
 If you have a machine, use it.
 It takes less time to set-up and you don’t have to argue with gym owners.